jeffduda/itkBSplineR/README.md

-# itkBSplineR - this is still very much a WIP
+# itkBSplineR - this is still a WIP
-This package provides routines to interface the ITK implementation of BSplines
+This package provides routines to interface the ITK implementation of BSplines.
+A single function is provided that fits BSplines to scattered data and returns values fitted to an evenly spaced grid.

 ## Install
 The simplest install method is to install from R via: